Cultivating Relationships: Mentorship in Cannabis

 What are some things mentoring has taught you?

 Diane: Mentoring has taught me to provide information and guidance without being extremely invested in whether or not the person takes my advice.
 I don’t want to project my vision for their company, but I do want to give them options and support in their decision-making.
 I know they’ll ultimately have to make the hard decisions themselves.
 I let them try out things that may be different than what I suggest to shape independent learners.
 They don’t always need someone to guide them, but I am there as a trusted resource for problem solving and advice when needed.

 Any advice for other women seeking a mentor in the cannabis industry?

 Kathryn: Wait.
 The right mentor is someone who you connect with and you both can benefit from the relationship.
 Understanding, communication, and honesty are key factors in the relationship you are building.
 There are misconceptions about what a mentor looks like and that it is one-sided, but that isn’t the case.
 You should never be paying for mentorship but you should be getting value whether professionally or in terms of support.

 How has mentoring been a rewarding experience?

-Diane: I really enjoy seeing founder’s confidence build and watching them grow in different areas and directions.
+Diane: I really enjoy seeing a founder’s confidence build and watching them grow in different areas and directions.
 It is inspiring to see them do things I haven’t, like raise money with investors, create a vision from scratch, and go to investor forums to pitch their business ideas.
-I love that so many business were created because people saw a need and wanted to address it to help others.
-Seeing people I’ve mentored or who I’ve known since inception of the legal cannabis industry become mentors themselves is very gratifying.
-We are building that cycle of community, partnership, and lifting others up that is so necessary in a new, constantly-changing industry.
+I love that so many businesses were created because people saw a need and wanted to address it to help others.
+Seeing people I’ve mentored or who I’ve known since the inception of the legal cannabis industry become mentors themselves is very gratifying.
+We are building that cycle of community, partnership, and lifting others up that is so necessary for a new, constantly-changing industry.